Sudowuko/blog_portfolio/content/blog/january/index.md

 3. Did the laundry and cleaned my room.

 ### January 19

 1. Completed my workout for the day and I also slightly increased the weight size for benchpress.
 2. Reached a typing speed of 110 WPM.
 3. Ended the night by playing games with my cousins.

 ### January 20

 1. Solved all the problems from my economics homework set.
 2. Also finished completing my quiz today.
 3. Bought a brand new webcam with a much higher quality!

+### January 21

+1. Helped out my younger brother and cousin film a music video.
+2. It was a little cold today so I made hot chocolate.
+3. Today was family movie night day.

+### January 22

+1. Blocked League of Legends for a week so I can focus more on school.
+2. Took a break from my habit tracker to focus on other things.
+3. Made a contract with my friends to help me wake up earlier again.

+### January 23

+1. Completed my geography lab.
+2. Slowly catching up in my CS lectures.
+3. Vacuumed the house today.

+### January 24

+1. Woke up at 6am today!
+2. Started taking notes of book summaries from "Optimize Me."
+3. Had chicken wings for dinner.

+### January 25

+1. Finished my economics assignment.
+2. Went through self help book summaries
+3. After 8pm, I relaxed for the rest of the night.

+### January 26

+1. Finished work simulation.
+2. Reviewed objects and other Python data structures.
+3. I no longer need to take naps to wake up at 6am.

+### January 27

+1. Purchased Leetcode premium!
+2. Completed my economics quiz.
+3. Exercised and practiced the piano today.

+### January 28

+1. Finished my geography quiz.
+2. Practiced more Leetcode questions.
+3. Continued helping my brother and cousin film their music video.